-At present, Charles R. Trimble serves as our only Class II director, and we have three Class III directors.
-In order to achieve three equal classes of two directors each, our Nominating and Corporate Governance Committee has nominated Charles R. Trimble and Martin A. Kits van Heyningen to serve as Class II directors for a three-year term.
-Our stockholders elected Mr. Trimble at our annual meeting of stockholders in May 2007, and his current term will expire at the 2010 annual meeting.
-Our stockholders elected Mr. Kits van Heyningen at our annual meeting of stockholders in May 2008, and his current term will expire at the 2011 annual meeting.
+Our Nominating and Corporate Governance Committee has nominated Martin A. Kits van Heyningen and Charles R. Trimble to serve as Class II directors for a three-year term.
+Our stockholders last elected Messrs.
+Martin A. Kits van Heyningen and Charles R. Trimble at our annual meeting of stockholders in May 2010, and their current terms will expire at the 2013 annual meeting.

-Proxies will not be voted at the 2010 annual meeting for more than two candidates.
+Proxies will not be voted at the 2013 annual meeting for more than two candidates.

 Messrs.
-Trimble and Kits van Heyningen have agreed to serve if elected, and we have no reason to believe that they will be unable to serve.
-If Mr. Kits van Heyningen is not elected as a Class II director at the annual meeting, he will continue to serve as a Class III director until the expiration of his current term.
-If either Mr. Trimble or Mr. Kits van Heyningen is unable or declines to serve as a director at the time of the annual meeting, proxies will be voted for another nominee that our Board of Directors will designate at that time.
+Martin A. Kits van Heyningen and Charles R. Trimble have agreed to serve if elected, and we have no reason to believe that they will be unable to serve.
+If either of them is unable or declines to serve as a director at the time of the annual meeting, proxies will be voted for another nominee that our Board of Directors will designate at that time.